-If your Family Member loses eligibility, you must complete the appropriate transaction to delete him or her within 60 days of the date the Family Member is no longer eligible.
-Coverage stops at the end of the month in which he or she no longer meets all the eligibility requirements.
-For information on deenrollment procedures, contact the person who handles benefits at your location (or the University's Customer Service Center if you are a Retiree).
+If your Family Member loses eligibility, and you wish to make a permitted change in your health or flexible spending account coverage, you must complete the appropriate transaction to delete him or her within 31 days of the eligibility loss event, although for purposes of COBRA eligibility, notice may be provided to UC within 60 days of the family member's loss of coverage.
+For information on deenrollment procedures, contact the person who handles benefits for your location (or the UC Customer Service Center if you are a Retiree or Survivor).